CollinCrist5/nasa-exoplanets-sql-explorer/README.md

 | 1 | 1571 |

 - There were 1,571 exoplanets that have a recorded mass but no recorded radius.
 - There wasn't enough data for me.
-I wanted to see which exoplanets didn't have a recorded radius while having a recorded mass
+I wanted to see which exoplanets didn't have a recorded radius while having a recorded mass.

 ```sql
 SELECT pl_names